Responding to climate change

 To reduce and mitigate greenhouse gas pollution, we are working to lessen our dependence on fossil fuel for powering our plants and facilities.
 We are the largest electricity user of all King County government, as we treat the wastewater of over 1.5 million people all day, every day.
 A robust energy program has resulted in several projects that convert our digester gas to energy.
 We scrub the digester gas from the treatment process and use it in several ways; for energy on-site, sell it to Puget Sound Energy, or for cogeneration of power.
 (Co-generation is when you do more than one thing with the energy, in our case we use it to power large pumps and recycle the heat generated from the pumps.)
 We have identified a series of energy conservation efforts and are systematically implementing them.
 We're also working on a division-wide energy plan to further identify opportunities in this area.

 Biosolids, the nutrient-rich organic product of the solids digestion process, are being used as a soil amendment to fertilize fields of canola which is being used to produce biofuels.
 It also is used to fertilize forest plantations as well as wheat, grapes, orchards and numerous other crops.
 Soil and plant uptake of carbon are proven solutions for sequestering carbon

 Carbon sequestration is the storage of carbon dioxide* (usually captured from the atmosphere) through biological, chemical or physical processes, for the mitigation of global warming.* This has been proposed as a way to mitigate* (take actions to reduce) the accumulation of greenhouse gases* in the atmosphere released by the burning of fossil fuels.*

 Preparing for change

 At WTD, we are making a number of preparations and adaptations as climate change is expected to affect our business in several ways.
-Extreme winter rainfall and a shift in timing of spring snowmelt is predicted (external link).
-This would increase the risk of flooding and higher flows that could challenge the capacity of our treatment plants and conveyance infrastructure.
+Climate change can lead to extreme winter rainfall and a shift in timing of spring snowmelt which would increase the risk of flooding and higher flows that could challenge the capacity of our treatment plants and conveyance infrastructure.
 We are committed to:

 - maintaining and upgrading our infrastructure to deal with both growth and these increased flow predictions.